Skip to content

 The bad news is that insurance costs are rising for everyone, and average prices are significantly more now than they were a year ago.

 But the good news is you don’t have to just accept a higher price and there are lots of things you can do to save money and lower your premiums.
-They include the following:
+They include:

-• Drive a cheaper car that’s less expensive to insure, our car insurance group checker can show you which group a car will be in
+• Driving a cheaper car that’s less expensive to insure, our car insurance group checker can show you which group a car will be in

-• Compare costs and shop around when renewing or buying a new car insurance policy, there are lots of policies to choose from so never take the first offer you’re given
+• Comparing costs and shop around when renewing or buying a new car insurance policy, there are lots of policies to choose from so never take the first offer you’re given

-• If you’re a young or inexperienced driver, adding a more experienced named driver to your policy could cut your costs
+• Adding a more experienced named driver to your policy could cut your costs if you’re a young or inexperienced driver,

-• Keep your annual mileage down, but make sure you are being accurate when you tell your insurer how many miles you plan to drive
+• Keeping your annual mileage down, but make sure you are being accurate when you tell your insurer how many miles you plan to drive